Girishg17/ShoppingApp/README.md

     [Click Here for APK](https://www.upload-apk.com/Kjfak3RUaufS3cV)
  - Install The .apk file
  - As it says the Application is not secure.
 You can go ahead with installation as there is no data of user is captured.
+ - Please wait for few seconds to load Items